nginxinc/nginx-openshift-router/CONTRIBUTING.md

 # Contributing Guidelines

-The following is a set of guidelines for contributing to the NGINX Plus OpenShift Router.
+The following is a set of guidelines for contributing to the NGINX OpenShift Router.
 We really appreciate that you are considering contributing!

 #### Table Of Contents